Thousands march in Egypt's Port Said over deaths

 By Yusri Mohamed

-PORT SAID, Egypt Thousands of Egyptians packed the streets of the Suez Canal city of Port Said on Friday in protest at the deaths of local people in clashes with police and before a court decision in a contentious football riot case.
+PORT SAID, Egypt, March 8 Thousands of Egyptians packed the streets of the Suez Canal city of Port Said on Friday in protest at the deaths of local people in clashes with police and ahead of a court decision in a contentious football riot case.

 Violence has flared in Port Said since January, with protests over death sentences given to 21 local people in connection with a stadium riot in which more than 70 died.

-The football stadium deaths occurred in February last year at the end of a match between Cairo's Al Ahly and al-Masry, the local side, and have been a flashpoint for protests across Egypt.
+The football stadium deaths occurred last February at the end of a match between Cairo's Al Ahly and al-Masry, the local side, and have been a flashpoint for protests across Egypt.

 Spectators were crushed when panicked crowds tried to escape from the stadium after a pitch invasion by supporters of al-Masry.
-Others fell or were thrown from terraces.
+Others fell or were thrown from terraces, witnesses said.

-The confirmation of the sentences of those accused of involvement in the disaster is expected on Saturday in Cairo, and could provoke more unrest in Port Said and the capital.
+The confirmation of the verdicts of those accused of involvement in the disaster is expected on Saturday in Cairo and could spark off more unrest in Port Said and the capital.

 A protester in Port Said died of a bullet wound to the head on Friday which he sustained in clashes with police earlier in the week, a medical source said.
 Another protester died during the night after violence on Thursday.